GabeScott/standard-works-vault/General Conference/1972 October - To Serve the Master.md

 # To Serve the Master

-*By O. Leslie Stone - Assistant to the Council of the Twelve*
+By Elder O. Leslie Stone - *Assistant to the Council of the Twelve*

 *Given in the October session of the 1972 General Conference*